sveiae/website/_pages/about.md

 title: "About"
 ---

-We help organizations monitor security gaps on a level of many Fortune 500s, look through security hype, fix what’s relevant, and in turn improve ROI for security budgets."
+We help organizations discover security gaps on a level of many Fortune 500s, look through security hype, fix what’s relevant, and in turn improve ROI for security budgets."